South Miami, Florida: History

 In 1926, area residents wanted to incorporate their area, and because of the booming city to the north of them, they chose the name of "Town of South Miami".
 The original town boundaries were Red Road on the east, Kendall Drive to the south, Palmetto Road to the west (now Palmetto Expressway), and Bird Road and Miller Drive to the north.
 The year 1926 also saw the first street lighting and the first incoming class of freshmen at the newly chartered University of Miami campus, which abuts the city of South Miami eastern boundary along Red Road (SW 57th Avenue).
 Also founded with a university theme that same year was the Cambridge Lawns neighborhood of South Miami, situated just 0.7 mi from the university campus.
 The neighborhood's Cambridge Lawns Historic District, some 30 homes in the Tudor Revival and Mediterranean revival style completed in 1928, were granted historic recognition by the City of South Miami in 2005.

 Also in 1926, South Miami received extensive damage from the 1926 Miami hurricane.
 The town's leaders asked Congress to "relieve the people of their income tax for the current year," but federal assistance was not forthcoming.
 The Florida East Coast Railway station burned down, leaving the town without a station for many years.
 Residents suffered storm damage again from Hurricane Andrew in 1992 and from Hurricane Bonnie (1998).

 On June 25, 1927, W. A. Forster was sworn in as South Miami's first mayor.

 In 1933, the original six square miles of South Miami were reduced to just over three miles (5 km) due to an effort to reduce municipal responsibilities.
 The city's size was reduced again in 1937, and many of the northern city residents sued to get out of the city.
 This is why the city of South Miami has the most irregular boundaries of any city in Miami-Dade County today.

 Of mid-century South Miami, local historian Donna Shelley writes:

 In the mid-1950s, South Miami was at the crossroads between town and country.
 It was where you could buy hay for your horse and a tux for a social event.
 The economy was booming post World War II: a bank was established, the First National Bank of South Miami, new buildings were constructed, a hospital established (South Miami Hospital) and the community prospered.
 The Holsum Baking Company, which moved to South Miami from Homestead in the 1930s was an important contributor to South Miami's growth.
 Many long-time residents recall waking up to the olfactory stimulation of bread being baked at the Holsum bakery on the corner of Sunset Drive and Red Road.

 Construction of the current City Hall building was approved by referendum in 1955.
 Designed by architect Henry George Fink, the governmental seat on Sunset Drive was dedicated in October 1956 by Mayor Paul U. Tevis.
+The City Manager was Leonard L. Bishop, Jr.